top of page

 WHAT CHANGED

-• Improved clarity around roles and accountability
+• Improved alignment and accountability

-• Faster execution and decision-making
+• Faster decision-making across teams

-• Reduced employee frustration and turnover
+• Reduced employee frustration and employee turnover

-• Sustained year-over-year growth
+• Stronger leadership bench and sustained year-over-year growth

 LEADERSHIP INSIGHT